streamdata-gallery-organizations/aws-route-53/_listings/aws-route-53/20130401trafficpolicyidversion-post-openapi.md

           $ref: '#/definitions/holder'
       - in: body
         name: SearchString
-        description: "If the value of Type is HTTP_STR_MATCH or\t\t\t\tHTTP_STR_MATCH, the string that you want Amazon Route 53 to search for in the response\t\t\tbody from the specified resource"
+        description: If the value of Type is HTTP_STR_MATCH orHTTP_STR_MATCH, the string that you want Amazon Route 53 to search for in the responsebody from the specified resource
         schema:
           $ref: '#/definitions/holder'
       - in: body